Restaurant Listings

 ATTICUS COFFEE & TEAHOUSE

-Named for To Kill a Mockingbird’s Atticus Finch, Randy and Erica Winzeler’s quaint and quirky coffee and tea emporium doesn’t overlook smoothie and hot chocolate fiends—just try to resist the Belgian dark hot chocolate.
+Randy and Erica Winzeler’s quaint and quirky coffee and tea emporium doesn’t overlook smoothie and hot chocolate fiends—just try to resist the Belgian dark hot chocolate.
 From the kitchen come great bagel sandwiches, breakfast burritos, Buddha bowls, Southwestern quiche, and more at this book-lined, super-friendly spot that’s perfect for breakfast and lunch.
+1.5% of sales go to local nonprofits.
 738 Main St, 435-214-7241, atticustea.com $ B L K O

 BAAN THAI CUISINE & BAR